samuel-walters/Cloud-computing-with-AWS/documentation/multi_az_deployment/set_up_vpc.md

 > 2. In networking select your VPC.

 > 3. Connect to the launched EC2 instance and check if it works for you and for others.

+## Private subnet

+> 1. > 1.
+Click `Create subnet`.

+> 2. Choose the correct VPC ID (the one you set up).

+> 3. Choose a Subnet name with appropriate naming conventions (for example eng110-sam-sn).

+> 4. For the IPv4 CIDR block, put in `10.0.174.0/24`.

+> 5. For routes, put in `0.0.0.0/0` and as a Target put in the app instance's Network interface ID (for example `eni-08158edf754bab170`.

+### Launch instance from AMI

+> 1. Choose the DB ami.

+> 2. For the security group, make sure for source you choose `TCP` and for port range choose `27017`.
+For the source, choose the CDIR address from your public subnet (for example `10.0.10.0/24`).
+Also choose 22 with your ip.

+> 3. In your app instance, use the `sudo echo "export DB_HOST=mongodb://your_db_ip:27017/posts" >> ~/.bashrc` and replace `your_db_ip` with the Private IPv4 Address of your DB instance.

+> 4. In the app instance, do cd /app and run `npm start`.